JimOfLeisure/c3sat/readme.md

 ### Commands

-- `seed <file>` - Returns world map info as shown above.
+- `seed` - Returns world map info as shown above.
-- `decompress <file>` - Writes a decompressed version of the file as `out.sav` in the current working directory.
+- `decompress` - Writes a decompressed version of the file as `out.sav` in the current working directory.
-- `hexdump <file>` - Prints a hex dump of all game data to the console.
+- `hexdump` - Prints a hex dump of all game data to the console.
 If the file is compressed, it will automatically decompress first.
+- `graphql <query>` - Executes a GraphQL query
+- `api` - Starts http server with GraphQL API at http://127.0.0.1/graphql